repoze/repoze.who/README.txt

     You can register a plugin as willing to act as an "extractor".
 An extractor examines the WSGI environment and attempts to extract credentials from the environment.
 These credentials are used by authenticator plugins to perform authentication.
+These
+    credentials are conditionally placed into the WSGI environment for consumption by downstream applications, as well.

   Authenticator Plugins